indipanesar96/familytreemaker/README.md

 positional arguments:
   INPUTFILE     the formatted text file representing the family

 optional arguments:
   -h, --help    show this help message and exit
   -a ANCESTOR   make the family tree from an ancestor (if omitted, the program
                 will try to find an ancestor)
-  -v INFOLEVEL  Information level (0/1/2) to output.
-                0 - only name and surfname will be output;
+  -g GENDER     customized gender string, for example: "男,女" or "M,F" -v INFOLEVEL  Information level (0/1/2) to output.
+(0 - only name and
-                1 - time of birthday and deathday will be invisable; 2 - all information will be output
-  -o OUTFILE    file name for output
+                surfname will be output; 1 - time of birthday and deathday will be invisable; 2 - all information will be output) -o OUTFILE    file name for output
 ```

 The sample family descriptor `LouisXIVfamily.txt` is here to show you the